navyblueyes/youtube-react/README.md

 # 1 About
-This repository is the source code for the epic length [Build Youtube in React](https://productioncoder.com/build-youtube-in-react-part-1/) tutorial series provided by [productioncoder.com](https://productioncoder.com).
+This is a fork of the well-made [Build Youtube in React](https://productioncoder.com/build-youtube-in-react-part-1/) tutorial series provided by [productioncoder.com](https://productioncoder.com).

+As suggested at the end of his experiment, I will attempt to dissect this project and change it from redux to react-state + context.

+This is my first major project.
+Feel free to add your recommendations.

 # 2 Demo
 **[Please watch the demo on Youtube](https://www.youtube.com/watch?v=E7wJTI-1dvQ)**